russlescai/russlescai/_drafts/YYYY-MM-DD-improve-your-tweet-links.md

 * Twitter - Twitter URL preview and metadata crawler
 * applebot - Apple Siri search bot

 ...Anyway, back to Twitter Cards.
 Twitter crawls sites to read metadata, which means it can take a while for Twitter to treat your URL differently.
-From my experience, I found that previous tweets WILL update once they crawl, you don't need to delete your tweet and recreate it.
+From my experience, I found that previous tweets *WILL* update once they crawl, you don't need to delete your tweet and recreate it.
 Also, using the Twitter Card Validator for blog posts made them update shortly after (about 5 minutes for me).

 The [Twitter card validator](https://cards-dev.twitter.com/validator) is a site which you can use to preview your cards before tweeting, and to confirm your `<meta>` tags have been setup correctly.

 ![Twitter Card Validator](...)

-As you may know from my [article](/2016-10-05-setting-up-cloudflare-and-pages-to-host-my-new-blog/) about setting up this blog, I use Github Pages to host articles as plain HTML.
-Github generates static HTML pages from Jekyll templates.
-Therefore, I can make the above meta tags dynamic, by using parameters at the top of each article.
+As you may know from my [article](/2016-10-05-setting-up-cloudflare-and-pages-to-host-my-new-blog/) about setting up this blog, I use Github Pages to host articles as static HTML pages.
+Github generates static HTML pages from Jekyll templates, Therefore I can make the above meta tags dynamic, by using parameters at the top of each article.

-In my `default.html` layout page, I include the following:
+In my `meta.html` layout page, I include the following:

 ```
     <meta name="twitter:card" content="summary_large_image">